TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aad-failed-ca.md

 # Sign In Blocked

 <!--issueDescription-->
-Based on the information you provided the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into <!--$appName-->[appName]<!--/$appName--> and access was interrupt by one or more of Conditional Access policies.
+Based on the information you provided the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into <!--$appName-->[appName]<!--/$appName--> and access was interrupted by one or more of Conditional Access policies.
 The policy or policies below gave the interruption:
 <!--/issueDescription-->

 <!--$policyNames-->[policyNames]<!--/$policyNames-->

-If the block was unexpected be sure to expand the 'Show more' selection below.
+If the interruption was unexpected be sure to expand the 'Show more' selection below.

 Included in the information are the application conditions from the Conditional Access policy or policies which applied and the Sign-in event details which the client submitted for the sign in attempt which matched the policy conditions.